dernno/cnn-semantic-segmentation/README.md

 Two different loss functions are implemented and can be used interchangeably:

 - `torch.nn.BCEWithLogitsLoss()` – standard binary cross-entropy loss with logits
-- `monai.losses.DiceCELoss` – combined Dice and Cross-Entropy loss from MONAI, useful for imbalanced data
+- `monai.losses.DiceCELoss` – combined Dice and Cross-Entropy loss from MONAI

 ## Architectures